 Authority for change to the architectural and engineering criteria and standards for the design, construction, maintenance and operation of the Metrorail system and Metrobus facilities is governed by WMATA Policy/Instruction No. 4.10/3; Configuration Control Management and P/I No. 4.14/2; Design Control Board.
 The AGM/TIES is responsible for establishing the Design Control Board and for maintaining a database necessary for change control and problem tracking.
 The DGMO is responsible for ensuring compliance with the policy by each operating department, and for forwarding all rail related requests to the Design Control Board for action.
 CENI is responsible for maintaining the original copy of the WMATA Standard Drawings, Design Drawings, Design Criteria and Standard Specifications.
 CENI is responsible for making revisions and modifications to electrical, mechanical and system documents.
-CENV is responsible for making revisions and modifications to rail vehicle documents.
-BMNT, Bus Engineering is responsible for making revisions and modifications to bus documents.
+CENV is responsible for making revisions and modifications to bus documents.